Explore UCD

 If you have a preference for the organisation you would like to mentor, please ensure you read the options listed in the application form carefully.

-In 2020, mentoring sessions will take place online using your chosen organisation’s preferred online platform.
-For example, Google Classroom, Microsoft Teams or Zoom.
-Community Mentors will be trained on using their organisation’s preferred platform.
+Mentoring sessions will take place online using your chosen organisation’s preferred online platform.
 The organisation you are a Community Mentor for will ensure you can access the platform.
 In most cases, you will be presented on a screen with the staff member acting as a facilitator between you and the group.
-At each session, there will be 2 Community Mentors, 30 students, a staff member from the organisation and Emilie, Community Mentoring Project Coordinator, will check-in from time to time.
+At each session, there will be 2 Community Mentors, 30 students, a staff member from the organisation, and Molly, Community Mentoring Project Coordinator, will check-in from time to time.

-Emilie, Community Mentoring Project Coordinator, will contact you by email to outline the following:
+Our Project Coordinator Molly will contact you by email to outline the following:

 • The Community Mentor you will be delivering the mentoring sessions with;

 • Tusla’s Children’s First E-Learning Programme.
-You will be required to complete this 1.5 hour programme and send your certificate of completion to Emilie;
+You will be required to complete this 1.5 hour programme and send your certificate of completion to Molly;